-Figure 1: The location of the Zwartfontein farm (green) within between Malmesbury and Wellington.
+Figure 1: The location of the two farm portions in relation to Klawer, Vredendal and Vanrhynsdorp.

-Figure 2: The proposed location of the Zwartfontein Dam (blue) within the larger farm (green)
+Figure 2: The location of the two farm portions (Blue) and the proposed dam (Red), next to the Olifants River

 1.3.
 EVALUATION METHOD